-Every day throughout Bellevue Hospital a well-trained and highly dedicated staff of social service workers provide a wide range of medically related services that facilitate the timely discharge of patients, ensure continuity of care and enhance the ability of the patients and their families to cope with serious and often life-threatening medical and psychiatric problems.
-It is hard to imagine the hospital being able to function properly without the presence of these workers.
-Yet there was a time when the social service department did not exist, a time when patients, the vast majority of whom were poor, in distress and often alone, entered the hospital with no one to provide them with the emotional support or even the most basic services to help them in their time of need.
-Many of the patients were foreigners, most did not speak English and many had serious psychosocial problems, such as inadequate housing, homelessness, social isolation, illiteracy, racial and religious discrimination and unemployment, that directly affected their physical and psychological health and their ability to effectively cope.
-However, it was not until 1906, one hundred seventy years after the founding of Bellevue Hospital, that a social service bureau employing paid social service staff was organized to systematically identify, assess, and treat the psychosocial problems of the patients who sought treatment at the hospital.
-This book is dedicated to all the social workers who, over the years, have provided the services that have improved the lives the patients and have left a legacy of care that is a source of pride to this day.
+Every day throughout Bellevue Hospital a highly trained and extremely dedicated staff of social service workers provide a wide range of medically related services which facilitate the timely discharge of patients, ensure continuity of care, and enhance the ability of the patients and their families to cope with serious, complex and often life-threatening medical and psychiatric problems.
+It is hard to imagine the hospital being able to provide quality care without the presence of these workers.
+Yet, there was a time when the social service department did not exist, a time when patients, the vast majority of whom were poor, in distress and often alone, entered the hospital with no one to provide them with the emotional support or ancillary services to promote their well-being.
+Many of the patients were foreigners, most did not speak English and many entered the hospital with serious psychosocial problems, such as inadequate housing, homelessness, social isolation, illiteracy, racial and religious discrimination and unemployment, which directly affected their physical and psychological health and their ability to effectively cope with their medical conditions.
+However, it was not until 1906, one hundred seventy years after the start of Bellevue Hospital as a six-bed infirmary, that a social service bureau employing paid social service staff was finally organized to systematically identify, assess, and treat the psychosocial problems of the patients who sought treatment at the hospital.
+This book is about those social workers who, performing their duty under difficult circumstances and with a level of dedication and diligence that was truly heroic, provided the services that improved the lives the patients and left a legacy of care that is a source of pride to this day.

-When the social work department was founded in 1906, its mission was defined by three simple yet profound words: Help, Duty and Service.
-The primary mission of the social service department was thus set forth: to investigate and relieve the misery and distress that go hand in hand with illness.
-In the ensuing century, Bellevue Hospital has undergone many changes, yet the mission of the social work department remains the same: to provide assistance for the needy and less fortunate and ensure that every patient, including the poorest and most marginalized, is treated with dignity and respect.
+When the social work department was founded in 1906, its mission was defined by a simple yet profound motto: Help, Duty and Service.
+The primary purpose of the social service department was thus established: to investigate and relieve the misery and distress that go hand in hand with illness.1 In the ensuing century Bellevue Hospital has undergone many changes, yet the mission of the social work department remains the same: to help and serve the needy and less fortunate and ensure that every patient, regardless of their ethnic background or financial status, is treated with dignity and respect.

-1 Stelzle, Charles, "Twenty Years of Social Service at Bellevue and Allied Hospitals 1907-1926," page 5.
+Stelzle, Charles, "Twenty Years of Social Service at Bellevue and Allied Hospitals 1907-1926," page 5.

-CHAPTER ONE BELLEVUE HOSPITAL - A BRIEF HISTORY
+BELLEVUE HOSPITAL - A BRIEF HISTORY

 Bellevue Hospital traces its beginnings to a six-bed infirmary that was part of "The Publick Work House and Home of Correction of the City of New York," an almshouse that was opened by the City of New York in 1736.1 The first medical officer was Dr. John Van Beuren.
 His salary was £100 per year, out of which he was expected to supply his own medicines.2 In 1795, the city decided that a new almshouse was needed.
 The money needed to build the new almshouse was raised through a lottery.
-With the permission of the state legislature the city aldermen issued eighteen thousand tickets at \$10 each.
+With the permission of the state legislature, the city aldermen issued eighteen thousand tickets at \$10 each.
 A "free Negro" won the high ticket, and with the city's share of 15 percent, the city built the new almshouse.3 The new almshouse was a three-story structure facing Chambers Street; when completed, 622 "homeless, sick and insane" were moved in before the next winter.
 Over 500 of the "inmates" were immigrants.4